 Situated in the southeast corner of England, Kent is an easy place to get to whether you're travelling by road, rail or air

-The Visit Kent Magazine 2013 is our annual visitor guide to the best things to do and places to stay across the county
+The new Visit Kent Magazine 2014 is our annual visitor guide to the very best of what the county has to offer.
+View it online now...

 10 must-sees for for your first visit